Analysis-Of-Requirements/FileStoreRepo/README.md

-# FileStoreRepo
+# FileStore
-A cloud solution for storing your files.
+A cloud solution for storing files.